 First, let’s address the elephant in the room.
 Nicaragua has a complicated political past, with long reigns of dictatorship and a violent civil war that ravaged the country in the 1980s, killing tens of thousands of Nicaraguans, and provoking fierce international debate.
 Thirty years after the war ended, Nicaragua still battles an international image as a war-torn country, but is actually one of the safest countries in Central America.

-On April 18, 2018 Nicaraguan protests began when demonstrators in several cities started to protest against social security reforms implemented by the government to increase taxes and decrease social benefits.
+Is it safe to travel to Nicaragua now?
+A 2019 update: On April 18, 2018 Nicaraguan protests began when demonstrators in several cities started to protest against social security reforms implemented by the government to increase taxes and decrease social benefits.
 During five days of unrest, nearly thirty people were killed, leading to the government cancelling the reforms.
 Opposition has continued to grow, however, and protesters continue to push for the resignation of President Daniel Ortega.
 As of February 6th, 2019, 325 people have been killed in clashes, making this conflict the most deadly civil conflict since the end of the civil war.

 As the result of the clashes, many governments around the world have upgraded travel advisories, recommending that travelers reschedule vacations where possible.
 Tourism in the country has been stifled for the past year, with many hotels, restaurants and business closing for extended periods during the conflicts.
 In December, after several months of relative stability, most hotels reopened their door, and tourists have begun to return to the country, though the flow has been more of a trickle than a flood.